BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 1) Yamaha REFACE DX Portable FM Synthesizer

 It’s worth mentioning that this keyboard is smaller than other keyboards; therefore, it has 37 keys.
 It comes with built-in speakers as well.
+They easily full-fill the requirement of piano for small spaces.

 2) Yamaha MOXF6